major macro economic indicators

 - Best social indicators in the region: education and health

-- Services and cutting-edge industries (pharmaceuticals, microprocessors) attractive to FDI
+- Services and cutting-edge industries (pharmaceuticals, microprocessors) that are attractive to FDI

 - Tourism resources: hotels, national parks